catarak/creating-digital-instruments-in-max/README.md

   * Save presets with the preset object
 * Recording with Audacity & Free Play (30 minutes)
   * Show how to record audio in Audacity and export.
 These files can be loaded into Max in the same way as before.
   * Use the remainder of this time to play with your patches and expand upon them.
 You can either use a provided sound file, or make your own.
 Adjust the speed, add feedback, delay, and filtering, and create some presets.
-Have multiple sounds playing at once, and/or process a single sound in multiple different ways.
+Have multiple sounds playing at once, and/or process a single sound in different ways.
+You can change where the filter is placed in the signal chain, have multiple delays, or only add delay to one channel.
 * Further explorations in how to manipulate a sound (50 minutes)
   * Vocoder
   * Sequencer
   * Introduce random and scale objects.
+  * Panning
   * Show how to access ref pages for more information, or use the Search sidebar
 * Integrate a controller/Create custom interface (30 minutes)
   * Look at examples of different musical interfaces: Buchla, Theramin, Lucky Dragons, Laetitia Sonami, etc.